UMEssen/DOME/README.md

   <h1>Deidentification of Medical Entities</h1>
 </div>

-With the help of this framework, you can de-identify senstive data from your documents.
+With the help of this framework, you can de-identify senstive data from your clinical documents.
 It was developed at the University Hospital Essen by the [SHIP.AI team](https://ship-ai.ikim.nrw/).

 These are the PHI categories and types that are annotated: